emotional-toys/.github/profile/README.md

 About --

-* 🙋‍♀️ First toy was built in 2016 from an aeon architected on Windows Mobile in 2008.
+* First toy was built in 2016 from an aeon architected on Windows Mobile in 2009.
-* 🌈 Adapts to your personality.
+* Is not AI; rather MI (machine intelligence).
-* 👩‍💻 Hardware and software bias encryption and wallet integration for future-proof AIs.
+* Adapts to your personality.
-* 🍿 Did you know that Fred has 4 different ways to understand you?
+* Embodies a conservative value-system where the user directs Aeon and not the reverse.
-* 🧙 The power of ideas and belief for the good of humanity.
-Privacy as a human right.
-Soverign economic standards.
+* Speaks and understands a variety of human languages.